garylvov/garylvov.github.io/_pages/about.md

 Hi!
 I'm passionate about solving challenging problems to create a definite and positive impact on people's lives.
 My current research interests lie in creating general robots that can reason, learn, and act in the world they perceive to help people.
-I'm especially interested in robot learning from visuo-tactile observations to complete long-horizon tasks that require bimanual contact-rich dexterous manipulation (making robots do complex stuff with their hands based on what they see and feel).
+I'm especially interested in robot learning from visuo-tactile observations to complete long-horizon tasks that require bimanual contact-rich dexterous manipulation (teaching robots to do complex stuff with their hands based on what they see and feel).

 I'm a PhD student advised by Prof. [Stefanie Tellex](https://www.linkedin.com/in/stefanie-tellex-38468818/) in the [Humans to Robots Lab](https://h2r.cs.brown.edu/) at Brown University.